 - Maximize efficiency and total cost of ownership, by allowing for performance monitoring throughout the lifecycle of the building.

 Unique Challenges in the City by the Bay

-The San Francisco team was challenged with the task of retrofitting a building to net-positive energy on a budget, within a tight schedule, and in the urban environment of San Francisco.
+The San Francisco team was tasked with retrofitting a 1940s-era building to NZE on a budget, within a tight schedule, and in the urban environment of San Francisco.
 With no space between buildings, the site’s taller neighbors cast shadows over the PV system, which also had to be “right-sized” for San Francisco and its uncertain foggy weather.
 This was a stark contrast from the consistently warm locations of San Diego and Phoenix.

 On the Road to Net-Zero

-In eight months, DPR, design firm FME Architecture + Design, Oakland-based consulting firm Integral Group and 58 other essential partners, researched, designed, permitted and built a highly-efficient, modern workplace with a number of innovative sustainability features including:
+In eight months, DPR, design firm FME Architecture + Design, Oakland-based consulting firm Integral Group and 58 other essential partners, researched, designed, permitted and built a highly-efficient, modern workplace with several innovative sustainability features including:

-- 343 SunPower 345-watt photovoltaic (PV) panels to produce a 118kW renewable energy system and provide power throughout the office
+- 343 SunPower® 345-watt PV panels to produce a 118kW renewable energy system and power the office

 - Complete structural renovation and roof replacement to support the PV system